PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 ## Namespace

 For the remainder of this document, the prefix `:` will be used to denote `https://github.com/PennTURBO/Drivetrain/` which is the namespace for the Semantic Engine Language.
 Prefixes can be defined in the file `prefixes.txt`.
-Although a blank prefix is used for simplicity of example in this document, blank prefixes in the prefix file are not allowed.

 ## Semantic Engine Language Graph Pattern Elements